 As stated that corruption is also one of the main causes for the database to run slow.
 Hence, you should always be ready to handle the corruption of MS Access database file.
 If you have still not kept any proper solution to deal with the corruption, then it is now time for you to make use powerful and effective third party MS Access Repair and Recovery Tool, which is perfectly designed to repair all version of MS Access and repair both ACCDB and MDB database file format.

 Free Download MS Access Repair & Recovery Tool

-So, by now you might have understood why MS Access database run slowly.
-And you have also learnt some of the effective tips to speed up the performance of the Access database.
+So, by now you might have understood why MS Access database running slowly.
+And you have also learnt some of the effective tips to speed up Access database performance.